rohitdha/Uninformed-Search/README.md

 ---------

 This field indicates which algorithm you are going to use to solve the problem.
 The input is either “BFS”, “DFS” or “UCS” (without the double quotes)
-There are multiple definitions for these algorithms.
-In this homework we ask you to use the definition in subsection 3.4 of “Artificial Intelligence, A modern Approach, 3rd edition” (starting at page 81).
-The reference implementation used to create the problem solutions will use these algorithms.
-Hence beware that using different algorithms may result in incorrect solutions.

 ### Source:
 -----------